Nieuw-Herlaer Castle: 1601 and 1603 sieges of 's-Hertogenbosch

 In 1601 Maurice, Prince of Orange besieged 's-Hertogenbosch for the first time.
 During this time the usual garrison for Nieuw-Herlaer was 25 men.
 In 1601 the 'Lord of the Castle' (cf. Warnard below) demanded command over the garrison, and obtained it, even though he lacked any military experience.
 It seems that Nieuw-Herlaer was already damaged by this time (cf. below).

 In August–November 1603 Maurice besieged 's-Hertogenbosch for the second time.
 A map about the 1603 siege shows that Nieuw-Herlaer was taken by Maurice during the second siege.
 It's known that the map's depictions of Maurick Castle and Oud Herlaer Castle are accurate, and so the depiction of 'Nieu Keller' probably also refers to an actual situation.
 The depiction of the watermill as having two wheels supports this assumption.
 In 1610 the garrison of Nieuw-Herlaer was removed.

 The Dutch Republic takes 's-Hertogenbosch

 For Nieuw-Herlaer Castle the final stage of the Eighty Years' War was the conquest of 's-Hertogenbosch by the Dutch army in 1629.
-When Bishop Ophovius had to leave 's-Hertogenbosch after it changed sides in 1629, he was kindly received at Nieuw-Herlaer.
+When Bishop Michael Ophovius had to leave 's-Hertogenbosch after it changed sides in 1629, he was kindly received at Nieuw-Herlaer.
 The event was a severe blow for the owners of Nieuw-Herlaer.
 As Catholics, they were henceforward excluded from office.